justiny7/minecraft-voxelizer/README.md

 ./MinecraftReconstructor -d ../images/complex -l ../saved_builds/complex.build -r ../renders/complex
 ./MinecraftReconstructor -d ../images/dog -l ../saved_builds/dog.build -r ../renders/dog -g 2
 ```
+The different lightings used to render the builds are both in the `set_lights()` function of `include/voxelgrid.h`.

 ### More customization
 If you want to play around with different lightings, you can edit the `set_lights()` function in `include/voxelgrid.h`.
 If you want to add custom camera positions outside of those extracted from screenshots, you can edit the `Voxelizer` constructors in `src/voxelizer.cpp` - specifically, changing the cameras pushed into the `cams` vector.
+Feel free to add more command line options by editing `src/main.cpp`!